Graduation Requirement

 Defining Eligible Service:

-• Service hours will not be granted for paid internships or employment or funds donated to a nonprofit, even if funds are earned in employment for a nonprofit organization
+• Service hours will not be granted for paid internships, employment or philanthropy.

-• In order for hours to be approved, a verifiable contact from the organization (and not the student’s parent) must be provided.
-If no contact person is available, students must have their service activity preapproved by the Service Director before conducting the service.
+• A verifiable contact from the organization (not the student’s parent) must be provided with submissions.
+If no contact person is available, students must have their service activity preapproved by EE before conducting the service.

-• 15 hours toward their 60-hour requirement for serving as an official for a full season of one sport
+• Coaching OR serving as an official for a full season of Overlake athletics

-• 15 hours toward their 60-hour requirement as an Overlake Summer Program intern
+• Serving as an Overlake Summer Program intern

 Recommendations:

-• Learn about the mission and underlying needs of organizations and seek ones aligned with your interests
+• Learn about the mission and labor gaps of local organizations to find volunteer opportunities aligned with your interests

-• Serve 10 hours per year with one nonprofit to promote consistent relationship and reliable support
+• Serve as many of your hours as possible with the same nonprofit to promote consistent relationship and reliable support

-• Create a volunteer plan early considering school load, athletics/arts commitments, and project week options to maximize your time and establish contact with organizations before they book up
+• Create a volunteer plan early considering school load and extracurricular commitments to maximize your time and establish contact with organizations before they fill up on volunteers

-• Students are encouraged to engage in service each school year, even if their requirement has been met
+• Engage in service each school year, even if your requirement has been met!

 Student Resources